 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee met once during fiscal 2023.
 The Nominating and Corporate Governance Committee consists of Dr. Christopher S. Henney (Chairman), Karin L. Walker and Dr. Robert J. Spiegel, three of whom qualify as independent under the definition promulgated by Nasdaq and the SEC.
-The functions of the Nominating and Corporate Governance Committee's charter and include evaluating and making recommendations to the full Board of Directors as to the size and composition of the Board of Directors.
-Generally, our Nominating and Corporate Governance Committee such as other directors or officers, third party search firms or other appropriate sources.
+The functions of the Nominating and Corporate Governance Committee are set forth in the Nominating and Corporate Governance Committee's charter and include evaluating and making recommendations to the full Board of Directors as to the size and composition of the Board of Directors and its committees, evaluating and making recommendations as to potential candidates, and evaluating the performance of the Board of Directors.
+Generally, our Nominating and Corporate Governance Committee considers candidates recommended by stockholders as well as from other sources such as other directors or officers, third party search firms or other appropriate sources.
 Once identified, the Nominating and Corporate Governance Committee will evaluate a candidate's qualifications in accordance with its guiding principles as set forth in the Nominating and Corporate Governance Committee's written charter.
 Additionally, the Nominating Committee will consider issues of diversity among its members in identifying and considering nominees for director, and strive where appropriate to achieve a diverse balance of backgrounds, perspectives, experience, age, gender, ethnicity and country of citizenship on our board of directors and its committees.